Environmental

 Third-party Environmental Assessment

-Each collateral property undergoes an environmental risk assessment by an independent certified environmental professional, the results of which are reviewed and approved by a specialized outside environmental consultant or counsel and our underwriting team.
+Each collateral property undergoes an environmental risk assessment by an independent certified environmental professional, the results of which are reviewed and approved by a specialized outside environmental consultant and our underwriting team.
+Outside environmental counsel may also be engaged to review and approve the findings if needed.
 The environmental risk assessment includes:

 Additional Diligence

 Each collateral property undergoes a property condition assessment by a third-party engineer and a flood zone determination.
-Additional assessments (for example, a seismic report) may be ordered for particular properties as needed.
+Additional assessments (for example, a seismic report) may be ordered for properties as needed.
+These reports and assessments are reviewed and approved by specialized outside consultants and our underwriting team.

 We also subjectively assess a property’s sustainability and related marketability when making an investment decision by reviewing characteristics and tenant amenities that are environmentally friendly, such as LEED certification, neighborhood walkability ratings, bike storage and repair facilities, and electric car charging stations.